grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/19 Javascript Compatibility Mode.md

 In case of syntax/parsing errors, the script will be transformed using Babel with specific plugins bringing the compatibility to ES2015(ES6)+.
 This means that features such as classes and arrow functions can be used.
 This does take some time to transpile and the produced code has slightly different line/column numbers.

-Before k6 v0.31.0, [core.js](https://github.com/zloirock/core-js) v2 and even more Babel plugins were also included in extended mode.
-This added around 2MB extra memory usage per VU and some of the transformations (generators, async/await) of Babel were not useful as they were still not enough for k6 to just work with those features.
-So, before v0.31.0, using `--compatibility-mode=base` was a significant improvement on memory usage, which also translated to some CPU gains.
+Before v0.31.0, k6 included [core.js](https://github.com/zloirock/core-js) v2 and even more Babel plugins in extended mode.
+This added around 2MB extra memory usage per VU and some of the transformations (generators, async/await) of Babel were still insufficient to get k6 working with these features.

 ## Performance Comparison